dart-lang/language/accepted/future-releases/async-star-behavior/feature-specification.md

 ### Consequences
 Implementations currently do not block at a `yield` when the delivery of the event causes a pause.
-They simply does not allow a `yield` statement to act asynchronously.
+They simply do not allow a `yield` statement to act asynchronously.
 They can *cancel* at a yield if the cancel happened prior to the `yield`, and can easily be made to respect a cancel happening during the `yield` event delivery, but they only check for pause *before*